Would you like to get more information or apply?

 Working with infants and toddlers poses new challenges for the early childhood educator.
-This course will help the student develop the understanding and skills necessary for sensitive and respectful responses to infants and toddlers in group care settings.
+This course will help the student develop the understanding and skills necessary for sensitive and respectful responding to infants and toddlers in-group care settings.

-Students will build on their prior understanding of developmentally-based, appropriate curriculum for very young children.
+Students will build on their prior understanding of developmentally appropriate curriculum for very young children.
 Students will have opportunities to design high quality infant and toddler programs and activities.

-An integrated community based practicum supervised by a certified infant-toddler educator (sponsor teacher) with additional observation and evaluation by ECE faculty from the college.
-This practical experience provides the student with opportunities for the development and implementation of comprehensive projects that demonstrate advanced professional knowledge and practice.
+A six-week integrated community based practicum, supervised by a Certified Infant Toddler Educator (Sponsor Teacher) with additional observation and evaluation by ECE faculty from the college.
+This course provides the student with opportunities for the development and implementation of comprehensive projects that demonstrate advanced professional knowledge and practice.

 Click on the button below and we’ll get back to you as soon as possible.